Add this analytics code

 Wall Drill:

-- Practice your swing turn using limited space.
-For additional tips on improving your game, you might want to read about the proper stance for golf.
+• For additional Golf Swing Tips, you might want to read about the proper stance for golf.

 Practicing Your Putting at Home